ksamuk/pixy/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**The error message from the command line**
+**The pixy command and error message**
-Copy and paste the error message you are getting from the pixy command line output.
+Please copy and paste the following:
+(1) The command you used to run pixy, including all arguments.
+(2) The error message you received (if any).

 **OS information**
 Linux/MacOS/etc.